top of page

 Outcome:

-• 4 out of 4 proposed changes were implemented exactly as suggested.
+• 4 out of 4 proposed changes were implemented.

 As a result, Mirage went from one of the lowest picked specializations to a meta DPS in competitive PvP, with increased playrates and a frequent draft in tournament play.